eth-educators/eth-docker/README.md

 Then restart the client:<br />
 `sudo docker-compose down && sudo docker-compose up -d eth2`

-If you did not store the wallet password with the validator, come up [more manually](#start-the-client) instead.
+If you did not store the wallet password with the validator client, come up [more manually](#start-the-client) instead.

 ## Addendum: Add or recover validators